Authentication

 Token Expiration#

-Access tokens expire after 1 hour (3600 seconds).
+Access tokens expire after 24 hours (86400 seconds) by default.
+The lifetime is configurable per deployment.
 You must request a new token when the current one expires.

 import requests